-Most checking accounts offer little or no interest on your money, so they're are most ideal for spending or withdrawing money frequently.
+Most checking accounts offer little or no interest on your money, so they're most ideal for spending or withdrawing money frequently.

 What is a savings account?

-Savings accounts are designed for parking money for a time and letting it earn some interest — which makes them ideal accounts for building an emergency fund or for saving your money for short-term financial goals.
+Savings accounts are designed for parking money for a time and letting it earn some interest — which makes them ideal accounts for building an emergency fund or for saving money for short-term financial goals.